astorDev/Astor.Background/README.md

 # Astor.Background

 Micro-framework for creating .Net background services, with actions triggered either by events or time-based.
-Stylistically, it's just like ASP .NET Core MVC, but for background work.
+It's just like ASP .NET Core MVC, but for background work.

 ## Installation